bvbohnen/X3_Customizer/Documentation.md

       Note: only works on a new game.

+ * Restore_Heavy_Missile_Trail

+    Requires: TMissiles.txt

+      Minor transform to set heavy missile trails to those in vanilla AP.

  * Restore_Hub_Music

     Requires: x3_universe.xml

-      If Hub music should be restored (XRM breaks it by setting the track to 0).
+      If Hub sector (13,8) music should be restored to that in AP.
+      (XRM sets the track to 0.)
       Note: editing x3_universe only works on a new game.

-      apply_to_existing_save:
+      * apply_to_existing_save:
-       If True, makes a drop-in director script that will fire once and change the music for an existing save game.
+        - If True, makes a drop-in director script that will fire once and change the music for an existing save game.
+This is not reversable at this time.

  * Restore_M148_Music

     Requires: x3_universe.xml

-      If Argon Sector M148 music should be restored to that in AP.
+      If Argon Sector M148 (14,8) music should be restored to that in AP.
        (XRM changes this to the argon prime music.)
       Note: editing x3_universe only works on a new game.

-      apply_to_existing_save:
+      * apply_to_existing_save:
-       If True, makes a drop-in director script that will fire once and change the music for an existing save game.
+        - If True, makes a drop-in director script that will fire once and change the music for an existing save game.
+This is not reversable at this time.

  * Restore_Vanilla_Tuning_Pricing